Tropical Agroecosystems (TAEC)

 This is an open access journal distributed under the Creative Commons Attribution License CC BY 4.0, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited

-Agriculture has a key role for development throughout the world, but especially so in the tropics where many of the population are self-employed subsistence farmers, dependent on it as their only means of survival.
-Most temperate zone farming techniques are inappropriate for tropical areas, due to differences in climate, soils and not being geared to small-scale farming.
-Tropical Agriculture systems are characterized by both planned and unplanned diversity.
-Planned diversity includes the spatial and temporal arrangement of domesticated plants and animals that farmers purposely include in the system, along with beneficial organisms that are deliberately added.
-Unplanned diversity includes weedy plants, herbivores, predators, microbes, and other organisms that persist in the system after it has been converted to agriculture or colonize it from the surrounding landscape.
-Both types of diversity have strong effects on agroecosystem productivity, stability, pest regulation, soil processes, and the movement of organisms between agriculture and natural habitats in the agricultural landscape.
-Tropical Agroecosystems (TAEC) focuses on achieving efficient and environmentally sustainable crop and livestock production in tropical areas – which could ultimately help reduce hunger, malnutrition and poverty and improve the livelihoods of the people who live here.
-Tropical Agroecosystems (TAEC) explore topics including the main farming systems in the tropics, soil management, water conservation, food crops and cash crops, managing livestock and rural development.
+Agriculture plays a crucial role in development worldwide, particularly in tropical regions, where many people are self-employed subsistence farmers relying on it as their primary means of survival.
+Farming techniques developed for temperate zones are often unsuitable for the tropics due to differences in climate, soils, and the predominance of small-scale farming.
+Tropical agroecosystems are characterized by both planned and unplanned diversity.
+Planned diversity includes the intentional spatial and temporal arrangement of domesticated plants and animals, as well as the introduction of beneficial organisms by farmers.
+Unplanned diversity includes weeds, herbivores, predators, microbes, and other organisms that persist after land conversion or colonize the area from the surrounding environment.
+Both types of diversity strongly influence agroecosystem productivity, stability, pest regulation, soil health, and the movement of organisms between agricultural and natural habitats.
+Tropical agroecosystems (TAEC) focus on achieving efficient and environmentally sustainable crop and livestock production, contributing to reduced hunger, malnutrition, and poverty, and improving rural livelihoods.
+TAEC explores topics such as tropical farming systems, soil and water management, food and cash crops, livestock management, and broader strategies for rural development.

 Frequency: Bi-annual